horovod/horovod/docs/mpirun.rst

 Running Horovod with Open MPI
 =============================

-``horovodrun`` introduces a convenient wrapper for running Horovod scripts, that is currently based on Open MPI.
+``horovodrun`` introduces a convenient, Open MPI-based wrapper for running Horovod scripts.

-In some cases it is desirable to have a fine-grained control over options passed to Open MPI.
+In some cases it is desirable to have fine-grained control over options passed to Open MPI.
 This page describes running Horovod training directly using Open MPI.

 1. Run on a machine with 4 GPUs: